seung-lab/connected-components-3d/README.md

 We're interested in exploring the block based approaches of Grana, Borghesani, and Cucchiara ([5],[7]), however their approach appears to critically rely on binary images.
 We'll continue to think about ways to incorporate it.
 We also considered the approach of He et al [8] which is also supposed to modestly faster than than WOS.
 However, it substitutes the Union-Find data structure (one array) with three arrays, which imposes a memory requirement that is at odds with our goal of processing large images.

+In April 2026, we've added the 2009 algorithm for 8-connected binary images by Grana et al. [9] This gives a slight speed boost.
+The Spaghetti Labeling work by Bolelli et al. is more powerful but the decision trees are so large they can only be written by a machine.
+[10]

 ### Extending to 3D

 The approach presented below is very similar to that of Sutheebanjard [6].
 To move to a 3D 26-connected neighborhood, the mask must be extended into three dimensions in order to connect neighboring planes.
 Observe that the 8-connected mask covers the trailing half of the neighborhood (the part that will have been already processed) such that the current pixel can rely on those labels.
 Thus the mask for the 26-connected neighborhood covers only two out of three potential planes: the entire lower plane (nine voxels), and a mask identical to WOS's (four voxels) on the current plane.
 While some further optimizations are possible, to begin, the problem can be conceptually decomposed into two parts: establishing a 9-connected link to the bottom plane and then an 8-connected link to the current plane.
 This works because the current pixel functions as a hub that transmits the connection information from the 9-connected step to the 8-connected step.